0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Entrance Fees

 Most natural attractions are free — including the Twelve Apostles, Loch Ard Gorge, London Arch, and Gibson Steps.
 Optional paid experiences include the Otway Fly Treetop Walk (A$32 adults), 12 Apostles helicopter flights (from A$145), and Cape Otway Lightstation (A$19.50).
-Parking is generally free but fills quickly in peak season.
+Parking is free but fills quickly in peak season.

 What Our Guests Say